The New England Journal of Medicine May 23, 2019

 Multicenter, US

-Intervention 48-hour continuous infusion of cisatracurium with deep sedation.
+Intervention Continuous intravenous infusion of cisatracurium for 48 hours accompanied by deep sedation.

-Comparator Usual care without routine neuromuscular blockade and with lighter sedation targets.
+Comparator Usual care featuring light sedation targets without routine neuromuscular blockade.

 Study Limitations